Nänie: Setting by Brahms

 Brahms began his composition in spring 1880 as a response to the death of his friend, the painter Anselm Feuerbach.
 He chose the text referring to the frequent motifs from Greek mythology in the painter's work.
 Brahms completed the composition in the summer of 1881 and dedicated it to Henriette Feuerbach, the painter's stepmother.
 Written about a decade after Ein deutsches Requiem, it shows a similar approach of consolation of those who mourn a death.

 Other compositions

-A setting of the text by Hermann Goetz, written in 1874, is also extant and has been recorded.
+Hermann Goetz also set the text to music in 1874 as Nenie, Op.
+10.